seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 I used an object delegation pattern to achieve Objective-C++ compatibility.
 I will include a diagram soon, it is kind of complicated.
 I wrote the wrapper to run CoreBluetooth in a background thread so it didn't block the main thread.
 Getting CoreBluetooth to run on a different thread was huge challenge because there were absolutely no resources or attempts I could find about people trying to do this.
 After I delved deeper into Objective C [run loops](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Multithreading/RunLoopManagement/RunLoopManagement.html) and [dispatch queues](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationQueues/OperationQueues.html), I had a better idea to tackle the problem.
 I ended up executing CoreBluetooth in a separate thread, attaching a runloop to that thread, and running its callbacks on a serial dispatch queue.
 This worked perfectly and I was able to run Corebluetooth asynchronously to my main program.
 Then came the problem of race conditions.
 In my program, connecting to bluetooth occured after initizing my Arduino object which lead to my program exploding.
 Another race condition occured during the scanning process where the camera would take an image because the table stopped rotating.

  My first solution was in the Arduino object, to create a ```is_rotating``` variable and setter method allowing outside customers to modify it.
 When the rotate() command was called, I did a while loop to block the thread and poll every 10ms to see if the variable changed and continue if it was false.
 This came with a couple drawbacks.
-First, I had to pass a void * pointer to the Arduino to the objective c code as a callback object.
+First, I had to pass a void * pointer to the Arduino to the Objective-C code as a callback object.
 I did not like this idea of passing the Arduino object because it mangles ownership of my Arduino object which previously only belonged to my controller.
-Plus it was a little dirty having to write public methods that would only be executed by objective c and nobody else.
+Plus it was a little dirty having to write public methods that would only be executed by Objective-C and nobody else.
 In addition, polling every **X** seconds was a performance hog and waste of resources.
 Increasing the time interval was not great either because sometimes it would execute quickly towards the lower bound of the interval, and sometimes it would execute towards the upper bound.

  There was a much better solution with mutexes.
 I created an ArduinoEventHandler object that held references to conditional & control variables and mutexes.
 The event handler is responsible for executing arduino commands to the CoreBluetooth object and managing concurrency.
 The CoreBluetooth Object holds a void * pointer reference the the event handler to access its fields.
 Below is an example of the control flow of rotating the table.
-In the near future I will release my C++ objective-c wrapper as its own standalone library because I think people could benefit from my struggles.
+In the near future I will release my C++ wrapper as its own standalone library because I think people could benefit from my struggles.

 ![mutex](./rotate.jpg)